A Guide for Curiosity Untamed as a Open ‘N’ Go Homeschool program.

 be here so it’s okay to only pick a few if that’s all you need in building your plan.
 There is no need to overwhelm yourself.

 Organize Your Time

 Organize the badges by a set of dates you hope to do them in, such as in monthly units.
 It is great to coordinate themed badges, such as the Thankfulness badge

 in spring.
 Many badges from different topics can be earned together, like Water Safety

 Make yourself your own family homeschool guidebook (please do not share with non-members).
 Type up a list of badges for your reference.
 You may also want to create a “completed badge” worksheet with room for your student to make any key notes for their portfolio (required by some states).
 Binding your family guide can make an impressive book.
 Local print shops can often print and bind far cheaper than big box stores, and if you self-print, a 3 hole punch or happy planner punches can produce a very nice outcome.

 Track the badges by your kids’ levels.
 A high schooler can easily work alongside a preschooler at their own levels with Curiosity Untamed.
 You don’t need to change the lesson, the work is done for you!
 Purchase badges quarterly for a small reward system or wait until the end of the year and host a huge celebration for your children with family and friends.

 Spread the Word

 Spread the word.
-If you do something amazing (or even simply have a great day) with Curiosity Untamed be sure to let us know about it!
-If you have a friend who finds your family guidebook a must-have, homeschool membership
+If you do something amazing (or even simply have a great day) with Curiosity Untamed, be sure to let us know about it!
+If you have a friend who finds your family guidebook a must-have, homeschool memberships

-is obtainable day and night with just a few clicks.
-Costing less than a single book from well known curriculums Curiosity Untamed is a great way to create passionate life long learners while also meeting required standards.
+are obtainable day and night with just a few clicks.
+Costing less than a single book from well known curriculums, Curiosity Untamed is a great way to create passionate life long learners while also meeting required standards.